Divorce in the OC

 3. Divorce Mediation

 Divorce mediation is an option for high-net-worth spouses who want to avoid litigation but need help finding a path forward with a professional mediator.
-In divorce mediation in Orange County, each spouse can be represented by his or her own attorney, and the parties work with a neutral third-party mediator to find ways to resolve their differences.
+In divorce mediation in Orange County, each spouse can be represented by his or her own attorney, and the parties work with a neutral third-party mediator to find ways to resolve their differences in a satisfactory settlement.
 While it is possible to mediate the entirety of a high-net-worth divorce, mediation can also be used as a tool for resolving conflicts pertaining to specific issues—from ownership of individual assets to working out a manageable parenting time schedule.

 4. Divorce Litigation